TheSoftNode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. 9-duplicate_last_line: A script that duplicates the last line of the file iacta
 11. 10-no_more_js: A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 12. 11-directories: A script that counts the number of directories and sub-directories in the current directory.
 13. 12-newest_files: Create a script that displays the 10 newest files in the current directory.
+14. 13-unique: A script that takes a list of words as input and prints only words that appear exactly once.